 We won’t really talk about that here, but suffice it to say you should not run your Ethernet cable length through vats of liquid Nitrogen or on top of a pizza oven.
 M’kay?
 Again, I really hope you are nodding “yes”.

 Insertion Loss Due to (Higher) Temperatures

 You know how everything in life has a catch of some kind?
 Well, except for death and taxes.
-This applies to Ethernet cable too.
+This applies to temperature’s effect on ethernet cable length too.
 In my blog Ethernet Cable Lingo I point out that “usually but not always…” means that there are always exceptions and that technical information needs to be taken in context.

 For indoor temperature regulated environments, or if you live in a place that is 68° F or less year round, the generic rules around maximum distance for Ethernet cable length apply.
 This means that any one Channel can be 328 feet or 100 meters long.
 For Permanent Links or Modular Plug Terminated Links (MPTL) the distance limit is defined by ANSI/TIA 568 2.D as 295 feet or 90 meters.

 So, how does this change when temperatures rise past 68° F?
 As temperatures rise, the lengths of your runs need to get shorter.
 Otherwise, you will get signal degradation over distance, also known as attenuation, to the point where the cable will not work reliably or at all.
 In the ANSI/TIA and Certification realm, this is called Insertion Loss.

 What’s happening is the cable becomes “thine own enemy”.
 The very construction of it, to include the conductor insulation, can actually become slightly conductive as temperatures rise and chlorine atoms present in the plastic get “weird”.